Traditional potato latkes (pancakes) are the perfect dish to serve for Hanukkah or any day of the year!

 - Using a food processor with the grading attachment to shred the potatoes and onions will save you time and prevent bloody knuckles.
 Trust me on this one.

-- Squeeze out as much water as possible from the grated onions.
+- Squeeze out as much water as possible from the grated potatoes.
 Paper towel or a kitchen tower work really well.
 Keep squeezing until you can’t squeeze any more.
 Note: If using a food processor, do the potatoes separately from the onions so you can squeeze them.
 Onion juice = flavor.
 Potato water = soggy sadness.

 - Make more than you think you’ll need.
 More than likely, you’ll only make these once a year.
 Go crazy and make a double batch.
 Your family will thank you.